galaxyproject/admin-training/sessions/00-intro/intro.md

 The computing resources for this training have been provided by USIT via the [UH-IaaS Cloud](http://www.uh-iaas.no/)

-You will each receive an IP address of your own instance.
+Find the IP address for your instance [here](https://github.com/galaxyproject/dagobah-training/blob/2018-oslo/sessions/00-intro/vms.md).
 Put it somewhere easy to copy/paste.

 ---
 # Future events